The Best Chords | Tina Turner Guitar Lesson

 | Em Esus4 | Emb6 Em | D5 | D5 :||

-Here’s a chord chart for you to reference as you explore this awesome tune.
+Here’s a chord chart to reference as you explore this brilliant tune further.

 The Best chord chart.